00JackLu/00JackLu.github.io/_pages/about.md

 Hi there!
 I'm Zhaoqi Lu (JackLu), an aspiring researcher passionate about the intersection of AI and Science.
 Currently, I am  a Year 1 Biomedical Engineering PhD Student in PolyU(The Hong Kong Polytechnic University).

 I used to serve as a Research Assistant at the [State Key Laboratory of Internet of Things for Smart City](https://skliotsc.um.edu.mo/people/master-student/) at the University of Macau, under the guidance of Prof. Leong Hou U. In this role, I am deeply immersed in cutting-edge research focused on Graph Learning and Data Mining, with a specific emphasis on Graph Transformer.
-I'm proud to announce that I've recently submitted a first-author paper to AAAI based on our work in this domain.
+I'm proud to announce that our paper has been accpepted by AAAI2025.
 Moreover, I've contributed as a co-author to paper accepted in ICONIP2024.

 My research interests span a wide spectrum, including Graph Neural Networks, Reinforcement Learning, and Natural Language Processing.
 I am passionate about embracing new challenges like AI4Science.